 1 §807.16.
 Degrees.
-2 3 (a) For approval to grant degrees, the school shall make application to the Co ordinating 4 Board.
-5 (b) The Agency Commission may recognize the approval to grant degrees up on receipt 6 7 of notice issued by the Coordinating Board and.
-Additional notice by 8 accreditor also may be required.
-SCHOOLS 9 accreditor also may be required.
-10 §807.17.
+2 3 4 (a) For approval to grant degrees, the school shall make application to the Coordinating Board.
+5 Board.
+6 (b) The Agency Commission may recognize the approval to grant degrees upon receipt 7 of notice issued by the Coordinating Board and.
+Additional notice by the school's 8 accreditor also may be required.
+9 10 §807.17.
 Unlicensed Schools.
-11 5007.17.
-Cimeensed Schools.
-12 If a career school or college, as defined in the Act, operates, solicits, or enroll s students.
-13 or conducts any course of instruction before receiving a certificate of approva 14 exemption from the Agency, the Agency may take one or more of the following 15 16 (1) assess a penalty; 17 18 (2) require full refunds to all students; or 19 20 (3) issue a cease and desist order.
-21 22 SUBCHAPTER C. FINANCIAL REQUIREMENTS 23 2007 21 D.C.
-'4' 24 25 §807.31.
+11 12 If a career school or college, as defined in the Act, operates, solicits, or enrolls students, 13 or conducts any course of instruction before receiving a certificate of approval or an 14 15 exemption from the Agency, the Agency may take one or more of the following actions: 16 (1) assess a penalty; 17 (1) assess a penarty, 18 (2) require full refunds to all students; or 19 20 (3) issue a cease and desist order.
+21 21 22 23 SUBCHAPTER C. FINANCIAL REQUIREMENTS \$907.21 Definitions Deleting to Financial Dequipments 24 25 §807.31.
 Definitions Relating to Financial Requirements.
-2 5 26 The following words and terms, when used in this subchapter, shall have the Collowing 27 meanings unless the context clearly indicates otherwise. onowing 28 meanings unless the context clearly indicates otherwise.
-29 (1) Attest servicesAn audit, review, compilation, or other assurance e ngagement 30 that must be performed in accordance with standards promulgated 31 American Institute of Certified Public Accountants or other Comm 32 recognized accountancy organization.
+25 26 The following words and terms, when used in this subchapter, shall have the following 27 meanings unless the context clearly indicates otherwise.
+28 , and the second 29 (1) Attest servicesAn audit, review, compilation, or other assurance engagemen 30 that must be performed in accordance with standards promulgated by the 31 American Institute of Certified Public Accountants or other Commission- 32 recognized accountancy organization.
 33 34 (2)(1) GAAPGenerally Accepted Accounting Principles.
-35 36 (3)(2) GAASGenerally Accepted Auditing Standards.
-37 38 (4)(3) Sworn statementA notarized statement including the following 39 "I swear or affirm that the information in these statements is true ar d correct to 40 the best of my knowledge."
-41 42 (5)(4) Unearned tuition affidavitA statement of the highest amount o 43 tuition at any time during the most recent fiscal year, the projected 44 45 unearned tuition at any time during the next fiscal year, and the gro 45 46 minus refunds of student tuition and fees earned during the fiscal y ear in all ŧυ courses programs approved under the Act.
+3 4 35 (2)(1) GAAPGenerally Accepted Accounting Principles.
+36 (3)(2) GAASGenerally Accepted Auditing Standards.
+37 (2) Civil Societary Proopted Plantage 38 (4)(3) Sworn statementA notarized statement including the following language: 39 "I swear or affirm that the information in these statements is true and correct t 40 the best of my knowledge."
+41 42 (5)(4) Unearned tuition affidavitA statement of the highest amount of unearned 43 44 tuition at any time during the most recent fiscal year, the projected highest 44 45 unearned tuition at any time during the next fiscal year, and the gross amount minus refunds of student tuition and fees earned during the fiscal year in all 45 46 courses programs approved under the Act. r U coursesprograms approved under the Act.